Fazila Ikwaput

-Fazila Ikwaput (born 15 September 2000) is a Ugandan professional footballer who plays for the Indian Women's League club East Bengal and the Uganda women's national football team.
+Fazila Ikwaput (born 15 September 2000) is a Ugandan professional footballer who plays for Indian Women's League club East Bengal and the Uganda women's national football team.

 Club career

-Ikwaput in 2017–18 Indian Women's League (IWL) season played for Gokulam Kerala FC (women) and she scored five goals for her team.
-And in the same year she becomes first Ugandan female footballer to play at UEFA Champions' League Group Stages with Kazakhstan club BIIK Kazygurt.
-Fazila then played for Omonoia Women FC in Cyprus.
+Ikwaput played for Gokulam Kerala FC (women) in the 2017–18 Indian Women's League (IWL) season, scoring five goals for her team.
+In the same year, she became the first Ugandan female footballer to play in the UEFA Champions League group stage with Kazakh club BIIK Kazygurt.
+She later played for Omonia Women FC in Cyprus.

-In January 2024, Ikwaput rejoined Gokulam Kerala, ahead of the 2023–24 season of the IWL.
+In January 2024, Ikwaput rejoined Gokulam Kerala ahead of the 2023–24 season of the IWL.
 She finished the season as the top-scorer in the league, with 13 goals in nine matches, winning the golden boot.
 She scored two goals on her debut against Sports Odisha in a 8–0 win.
 She then scored a hat-trick against East Bengal in a 4–0 win before netting four goals against Sports Odisha.
-Ikwaput was awarded the Best Striker.
+Ikwaput was awarded the Best Striker for the reason.